kartikayverma56/cs452-mergesort/README.md

 ## Grading Rubric (for Graduate students)
 - [15 pts] Make concurrent
   - [5 pts] You got a speedup of at least 2 with 4 or more cores
-  - [5 pts] mytests.c accepts a number of threads as a command line argument
+  - [5 pts] mytests.c accepts a number of threads (or a number of levels) as a command line argument
   - [5 pts] Correctly creates new threads
 - [15 pts] Implementation analysis (speedup.pdf)
   - Score will reflect the quality of the analysis.